 We docked at Charlottetown, Prince Edward Island (PEI), which is Canada's smallest providence both in land and population.
 It is an island of 2190 square miles and a population of 177,000.

 We enjoyed the Anne of Green Gables tour.
 We visited the home where the author, Lucy Maud Montgomery, grew up in Cavendish, PEI with her maternal grandparents.
-We toured the house where decedents have resided for many years.
+We toured the house where her decedents have resided for many years.
 Our Host was Pam.

 Jim went for a walk in the woods behind the house that Lucy named "The Whispering Woods" in her book.
 Beth, Seth, Mike and Gloria went with us on this adventure.
 We enjoyed a scone and a raspberry cordial on the porch.